In many countries, the national minimum wage is below the actual cost of living. And that’s a gap we all can help to mend.

 Since 2013, we have been paying our share of living wages for our products at selected Indian suppliers.
 The living wage program where we pay our share of a living wage covers 7% of the total production volume equal to 40% of the workforce in tier 1.
 For part of the Indian supply chain, we pay our share of living wages to employees from the raw material stage throughout the supply chain to the final garment.

 We began this initiative in support of the notion that everyone who produces a Nudie Jeans product should have a wage they can live on.
-The approach to working practically with living wages in the supply chain has been discussed and debated in the industry for a long time and we have chosen to have a very local collaboration, directly with our suppliers, and we have not engaged in trade union or governmental discussions or initiatives in the producing countries.
+The approach to working practically with living wages in the supply chain has been discussed and debated in the industry for a long time and we have chosen to have a very local collaboration, directly with our suppliers, and we have not engaged in a trade union or governmental discussions or initiatives in the producing countries.
 Different stakeholders, including FWF, have verified that payments have reached the workers.

-On a regular basis we conduct social audits and follow-ups at all our production facilities.
+On a regular basis, we conduct social audits and follow-ups at all our production facilities.
 The audits are made to guarantee that standards are followed and to find where improvements can be made.
 Our Code of conduct applies to all suppliers and subcontractors involved in our production.
 It makes no difference to us if our suppliers are located in a high-risk country or a low-risk country.

 Normally we carry out around 10 audits in a year.
 The audits carried out in high risk countries are conducted by Fair Wear Foundation’s (FWF) audit teams, and the audits in low risk countries are performed by independent consultants following FWF´s audit methodology.
 During a regular year, it is also a main focus to follow up on previous audit results and non-compliances at the suppliers.

 The number of worker complaints has over the past few years been low with around two to three in a full year, even during the pandemic.
 The reports of these complaints are publicly available on the FWF website.